weil21/my_website_raw/content/publication/attention/index.md

 publication_short = ""

 # Abstract.
 abstract = "Many decisions rely on past experiences.
-Recent research indicates that people’s choices are"
+Recent research indicates that people’s choices are biased toward choosing better-remembered options, even if these options are comparatively unattractive.
+In the current study, we used eye tracking to compare the influence of visual attention on preferential choice between memory-based and non-memory-based decisions.
+Participants completed the remember-and-decide task.
+In this task, they first learned associations between screen locations and snack items."

 # Summary.
 An optional shortened abstract.
 summary = ""